vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 - Provide a publicly available endpoint for the Spring Petclinic application
 - Test the application through the publicly available endpoint

-## Lab Duration
+## challenge Duration

 - **Estimated Time**: 120 minutes

 ## Instructions

-During this lab, you'll:
+During this challenge, you'll:
 - Create an Azure Spring Apps service
 - Set up the config server
 - Create an Azure MySQL Database service